gabrielaalevi/Machine-Learning-Projects/Social Media Balance and Happiness - Regression/README.md

 Finally, we train our models.
 We employ RMSE and NRMSE to evaluate our models, since this is the best metric for regression problems without outliers.
 We also employ cross-validation for all models, and grid search to fine tune some hyperparameters.
 The models trained are:

-- Linear Regression: RMSE of 0.9666.
+- Linear Regression: RMSE of 0.9581.
-- Linear Regression with Ridge Regularization: RMSE of 0.9664.
+- Linear Regression with Ridge Regularization: RMSE of 0.9579.
-- Linear Regression with Lasso Regularization: RMSE of 0.9559.
+- Linear Regression with Lasso Regularization: RMSE of 0.9557.
-- Decision Tree Regressor: RMSE of 1.0449.
+- Decision Tree Regressor: RMSE of 0.9965.
-- Random Forest Regressor: RMSE of 0.9645.
+- Random Forest Regressor: RMSE of 0.9507.
-- Gradient Boosting Regressor: RMSE of 0.955.
+- Gradient Boosting Regressor: RMSE of 0.9584.

-Therefore, we see Gradient Boosting Regressor was the best model in the training set.
+Therefore, we see the Random Forest Regressor was the best model in the training set.

 ### Hyperparameter fine-tuning

-The grid search done in the previous session showed the best hyperparameters for the Gradient Boosting Regressor.
-Now, we do another grid search for values close to the ones selected in the previous session, to fine-tune the model.
-With this, we reduce the RMSE in the training test to 0.9546.
-Finally, we use this model to make predictions in the test set, and achieve a RMSE of 0.8999.
+In the previous section, we did a small grid search for the best parameters for each model, in order to find the most effective one.
+Now, we do another grid search for values close to the ones selected previously, to fine-tune the model.
+With this, we reduce the RMSE in the training test to 0.9503.
+Finally, we use this model to make predictions in the test set, and achieve a RMSE of 0.8953.
 The model has a better performance in the test set, therefore we do not need to worry about overfitting.